dgaydukov/cert-aws/files/sa.md

 * DR - run some critical stuff in another region and use route53 failover to this region.
 But major part is restored once you start DR. When we talk about DR we usually assume entire region goes down.

 HA vs FT
-* HA (High availability) - system can recover with short downtime
+* HA (High availability) - system can recover with short downtime.
+Example - add ec2 into another region.
 * FT (fault tolerance) - system continue provide services even in case of failures.
 You build FT by introducing redundancy.
+Example - add elb + asg.

 Availability vs. Durability on ebs example
 * Availability - ebs available 99.9% time, but in case of AZ failure it won't be available (cause ebs is linked to subnet/AZ).
 But when AZ becomes again available your data won't be lost.